Agricultural and Food Scientists Career

 The following are types of agricultural and food scientists:

 Agriculture and Food is the top need of the world.
 This industry is fast and continuously growing.
-For various reasons agricultural and food industry faces many challenges; these could be geographic, environmental or a crisis may be.
-Also to fulfill the growing food demand and requirement to supply nutritious food industry needs services of qualified professionals preferably with knowledge agriculture, food and nutritionist and application of science, engineering and technology to it.
+For various reasons agricultural and food industry faces many challenges; these could be geographic, environmental or economic.
+Also to fulfill the growing food demand and requirement to supply nutritious food industry needs services of qualified professionals preferably with knowledge of agriculture, food and nutrition and application of science, engineering and technology to it.

 Study programmes in Agricultural and Food Sciences discipline starts from senior school onward.
 Associate degree programmes are also offered.
-And the candidates who pursue a minimum of 4 year university programme or higher get chance to work with scientific and technology of agriculture and food.
-Various higher degree programmes like MS, PhD and Post Doctoral etc are also offered by different universities and research institutions worldwide.
+And the candidates who pursue a minimum of 4 year university programme or higher may get chance to work with scientific and technology areas of agriculture and food.
+Various higher degree programmes like MS, PhD and Post-Doctoral etc. are also offered by different universities and research institutions worldwide.